-You'll need 4-5 copies of each related book in order for students to have choices.
+You'll need four to five copies of each related book in order for students to have choices.
 You can easily book talk each one by reading part of the first chapter or snippets of the information on the back cover or inside flap.